hiroyuki-kasai/ClassifierToolbox/README.md

 ./README.md                     - This readme file.
 ./run_me_first.m                - The scipt that you need to run first.
 ./demo.m                        - Demonstration script to check and understand this package easily.
-./test_comparison_syntheric.m   - Demonstration script for synthetic dataset.
-./test_classification           - Demonstration script for real dataset.
+|algorithm/                     - Algorithms for classifcations.
 |auxiliary/                     - Some auxiliary tools for this project.
-|covariance_generator/          - Tools for generating covariance descriptors.
+|demo_examples/                 - Some demonstration files.
 |lib/                           - 3rd party tools.
+|dataset/                       - Folder where datasets are stored.
 </pre>